-Plantain belongs to the Musaceae species.
-Plantains are the first cousin of bananas as Musaceae species, a family of bananas.
+Plantains belong to the Musaceae species.
+They are the first cousin of bananas.
 Plantains are thought to be indigenous to Southeast Asia.
 From Asia, it is estimated that plantains made their way to Eastern Africa as early as 3000 BCE and Madagascar by 1000 BCE.

-Plantains then made thier way to the New World via the slave trade.
+Plantains then made their way to the New World via the slave trade.
 Interestingly enough, plantains served two purposes on plantations.